Importing or moving fish to the UK from 1 January 2021

 - estimated weights

-For fish that has been stored or processed you may also need additional documents, validated by the relevant competent authority.
-These are a:
+For fish that has been stored or processed you may also need the following documents, validated by the competent authority:

 - processing statement filled in by the processor

 - documents showing the fish was stored prior to export

 Port health authorities in Great Britain (England, Scotland or Wales) or fisheries authorities in NI will check these documents for UK freight imports.
 Fisheries administrations are responsible for checking catch certificates for direct landings into the UK.

 Moving fish from Northern Ireland to Great Britain

 Most fish will need no new checks or requirements when moving from Northern Ireland to Great Britain, as they are considered to be qualifying Northern Ireland goods.
 The only exceptions are bluefin tuna and Antarctic and Patagonian toothfish.

 Find out more about moving qualifying goods from Northern Ireland to the rest of the UK.

 All UK-registered vessels need to meet fisheries control regulation requirements.